LagrangianOceanLab/GettingStarted/README.md

 #### Files:
 - [`.gitignore`](https://github.com/LagrangianOceanLab/GettingStarted/blob/main/.gitignore) is a sample file that you can include in your GitHub repositories to ignore local files (typically large files or files that can be recreated from the code) during a push to the remote repository.

+- [`HPCsetup.md`](https://github.com/LagrangianOceanLab/GettingStarted/blob/main/HPCsetup.md) contains information that is specific to our HPC workflow.

 #### Repositories
 - [`salmon-ibm-model`](https://github.com/LagrangianOceanLab/salmon-ibm-model) contains step-by-step instructions and a working example to setup _OceanParcels_ on the HPC.